suragms/Our-enquiry-app/README.md

 ---

 ## 🏁 CONCLUSION
 **Our Enquiry App** demonstrates the power of modern web technologies combined with thoughtful design to create a robust solution for project management and collaboration.
-The application showcases best practices in full-stack development while providing a solid foundation for future enhancements.
+The application showcases best practices in full-stack development using React, Vite, and Node.js.

 ---